La Maison du Gruyère

 This is what a visit to La Maison du Gruyère looks like

-You’ll probably want to start your visit with a 30-45 minutes’ tour through the interactive exhibition.
-You’ll be given a headset with audio information, available in no less than 13 languages.
+You can start your visit with a 30- to 45-minute tour through the interactive exhibition.
+You’ll be given a headset with audio information, available in many languages.
 This allows you to learn about the region, the cow herds and their farmers and the cheese-making process.
 From the gallery, you’ll be able to look down into the actual factory, where cheese makers are turning 2 deliveries of fresh regional milk into about 48 wheels of cheese each day.
-At the end of the tour, you can also take a peek in the huge cellar, where about 7,000 wheels of cheese are stored.
+At the end of the tour, you can also take a peek in the huge cellar, where about thousands of wheels of cheese are stored.

-If you’ve become hungry during your visit, you can sit down in the restaurant for lunch or dinner.
+The restaurant serves lunch and dinner.
 Lots of regional and Swiss dishes are served, and of course many of those feature Le Gruyère AOP.
 You can choose from fondues, quiches, rösti, risotto and many more meals.
 You can also take along cheese, fondues, cream, butter, sweets and other local and Swiss products from the shop.

 Add other activities to your trip to La Maison du Gruyère

-If you’re interested in the region’s historical connection to dairy, you may want to walk (part of) the dairy and cheese hiking route.
+If you’re interested in the region’s historical connection to dairy, you can walk (part of) the dairy and cheese hiking route.